-- The Vice Chancellor for Student Affairs may Suspend a Student for an interim period prior to case resolution. - An Interim Suspension will be effective immediately, without prior notice, whenever the Vice Chancellor for Student Affairs determines that: - o the continued presence of the Student on the University Premises poses a substantial - 1. disruption to the ability of any member of the University Community to participate in University activities; - 2. threat to any member of the University Community and/or University Premises; or - 3. interruption to the stability and continuity of normal University Operations.
+- The Vice Chancellor for Student Affairs may Suspend a Student for an interim period prior to case resolution. - An Interim Suspension will be effective immediately, without prior notice, whenever the Vice Chancellor for Student Affairs determines that: - the continued presence of the Student on the University Premises poses a substantial - 1. disruption to the ability of any member of the University Community to participate in University activities; - 2. threat to any member of the University Community and/or University Premises; or - 3. interruption to the stability and continuity of normal University Operations. - OR - a Student has demonstrated an intentional disregard for University directive(s) and/or University Policy(ies) that support(s) the safety of the University Community or continuity of normal University Operations. - The Student may appeal an Interim Suspension within five (5) Business Days.
+However, the Interim Suspension will remain in effect while the appeal is pending.
+The SRR process addresses Student behavior and conduct, not Student character, therefore character witnesses, statements, and reference letters are not considered relevant and therefore are not permissible in the appeal of an Interim Suspension.